top of page

 Option 1: Purchase a limited-edition commemorative keepsake, including a signed and numbered Giclée print of Philip Smallwood’s stunning portrait of Theodora Smiley Lacey or a beautifully crafted commemorative coin.
 A portion of proceeds is allocated to supporting community organizations aligned with Dr. Lacey’s mission, including the Fair Housing Council of Northern New Jersey.
 Your purchase also helps fund the “A Life of Service” tour, bringing Mrs. Lacey’s inspiring story and legacy to communities nationwide.

-Option 2: Make a Donation and Sponsor the Petition
+Option 3: Make a Donation

 Your donation, no matter the size, helps bring Dr. Lacey’s remarkable legacy to life.
 Contributions support the production of public and private tour events, educational outreach efforts, and community engagement initiatives that honor her inspiring story.